-WNow to the young people who expect sometime to take up work as the older ones lay it down, I wish to be allowed to say, be diligent in the study of the Word.
+Now to the young people who expect sometime to take up work as the older ones lay it down, I wish to be allowed to say, be diligent in the study of the Word.
 It is well to begin at Matthew and take it through by course, studying each subject as you go and try to remember where each important subject is located.
-Remember that the first chapter has, besides the geneology of Christ, one important prophecy concerning him, and the first and second chapters contain the fulfilling of six prophecies.
-Find out what they are, etc. In short, digest the word as you go all through the New Testament. take it by subjects.
+Remember that the first chapter has, besides the genealogy of Christ, one important prophecy concerning Him, and the first and second chapters contain the fulfilling of six prophecies.
+Find out what they are, etc. In short, digest the word as you go all through the New Testament.
+Then take it by subjects.
 Be sure to be diligent in the study of doctrinal subjects.
-Earnestly solicit God's help in giving you a right understanding of each subject and the wisdom to apply it in the right place and He will certainly write it in your minds andhearts and he promised in Jer.
-31:31, and he will bring to your remembrance the right thing at the right time.
-Paul told Timothy to study to show himself approved unto God, a workman that needeth not to be ashamed, rightly dividing the Word of Truth.
-It is true some of you have the advantage of the Anderson Bible Training School which advantage we who blazed the way in the beginning did not have.
-You also have many good books on subjects all searched out for you which are a great help in Bible study, but do not content yourself with having it in a book.
-You must have it in your mind and heart and do not expect God to put it there without an effort on your part.
-Take an example from the Chinaman who never ceases to be a solutdent in his religion, but goes on and on from one degree to another as long as he lives.
+Earnestly solicit God's help in giving you a right understanding of each subject and the wisdom to apply it in the right place, and He will certainly write it in your minds and hearts, and He promised in Jeremiah 31:31 that He would make a new covenant, and He will bring to your remembrance the right thing at the right time.
+Paul told Timothy to study to show himself approved unto God, a workman that needs not to be ashamed, rightly dividing the Word of Truth.
+It is true some of you have the advantage of the Anderson Training School, which advantage we who blazed the way in the beginning did not have.
+You also have many good books on subjects all searched out for you, which are a great help in Bible study, but do not content yourself with having it in a good book.
+You must have it in your mind and heart, and do not expect God to put it there without an effort on your part.
+Take an example from the Chinaman who never ceases to be a student in his religion, but goes on and on from one degree to another as long as he lives.
 This is why it is so hard to move him from it.
-But we see some of our ministers who have been preaching the Bible doctrine of the Church of God for several years now and then being switched or side-tracked through compromising with I am afraid some of these have been content with having sectism.

-the doctrine on their bookshelves instead of in their heart.
-I knew one good humble brother who was very emotional and his preaching was mostly on the emotional line.
-He finally was lead into the Pentecostal Movement all because he did not know the doctrine. an And there are others I might mention who have been side-tracked for the same reason.
+But we see some of our ministers who have been preaching the Bible doctrine of the Church of God for several years now and then being switched or side-tracked through compromising with sectism.
+I am afraid some of these have been content with having the doctrine on their bookshelves instead of in their heart.
+I knew one good humble brother who was very emotional, and his preaching was mostly on the emotional line.
+He finally was lead into the Pentecostal Movement all because he did not know the doctrine, and there are other I might mention who have been side-tracked for the same reason.